- How to recognize a roadside work zone

 Think about the workplace you go to every day.
-Now, imagine cars and trucks whizzing by within just a few feet of you.
+Now, imagine cars and trucks whizzing by within just a few metres of you.
 That’s how vulnerable roadside workers are.
 Sometimes, orange cones are the only things separating their work site from moving vehicles weighing several tonnes.

 Every worker is someone’s parent, child, friend, neighbour, or co-worker.

 The law requires all drivers approaching and driving through roadside work zones to:

 - Slow down and drive with care

 - Pay attention and leave your phone alone

 - Obey road signs, traffic control devices, and people

 BC also has a Slow Down Move Over law.
 It applies when you approach vehicles with red, blue, or amber lights flashing and requires you to slow down and provide a safe workspace for: